Face Hunter Deck List Guide - Madness at the Darkmoon Faire November 2020

 Any deck with Secrets offers a large degree of flexibility when it comes to card swaps.
 With Hunter especially, you can tailor your Secret choices to be directed more towards certain decks as needed.

 This deck utilises 4 different Secrets by default, to create maximum awkwardness for your opponent.
-However, against certain classes or styles of deck you may opt for different choices such as:
+However, against certain classes or styles of deck you may opt for the following choices:

 - Against Aggro — 2x Explosive Trap and 2x Pack Tactics.

-- Against Contol — Add 2x Freezing Trap and 2x Pack Tactics.
+- Against Contol — 2x Open the Cages and 2x Pack Tactics.

-- Against Druid — Add 2x Freezing Trap and 2x Pressure Plate.
+- Against Druid — 2x Freezing Trap and 2x Pressure Plate.

 - 15 Sep.
 2020: Guide has been completely overhauled inline with popular ladder decks.

 - 07 Apr.
 2020: Deck list has been completely overhauled for the Ashes of Outland expansion.

 - 26 Mar.
 2020: Deck has been updated for the Ashes of Outland expansion.
 Removed 1x Leeroy Jenkins for 1x Reckless Rocketeer.